SzymKwiatkowski/HandSignsRecognition/README.md

 Voting classifier as well as other ensemble classifiers were tested, the same goes for boost classifiers.

 ## Currently best implemented solution:
-Current best solution is consisting of voting classifiers consisting of SVC polynominal classifier of 3rd degree and neural network tuned for application.
-This model currently has 93% accuracy score
+Current best solution is consisting of voting classifiers consisting of QuadraticDiscriminantAnalysisClassifier and neural network tuned for application.
+This model currently has 95.6% accuracy score

 # Test results
 The best combination of classifiers was: